inkarkat/vim-ChangeGlobally/README.md

                             apply the deletion to all / the first [N] occurrences inside {motion} text.

+    [N]["x]grg*{motion}     Delete the current word and replace all / the first [N] occurrences with the contents of the default register / register x inside {motion} text.

-    [N]["x]gc_ALT-8{motion} Delete the current whole \_sWORD\_s [into register x] and ALT-8t inserting.
+    [N]["x]gc_ALT-8{motion} Delete the current whole \_sWORD\_s [into register x] and start inserting.
 After exiting insert mode, that text substitution is applied to all / the first [N] occurrences inside {motion} text.